zoowe/dlePy/TUTORIALS/LESSON_08/README.md

 - Step 7: Collect 11 data points ( lattice parameter, total energy) for lattice parameters ranging from `a2 - 0.05` to `a2 + 0.05` Angstrom with a step of 0.01 Angstrom.
 If any data is not available, perform additional scf calcuation to obtain data.
 Save data to 2 column data file named `DATA.dat`
 - Step 8: Plot data from `DATA.dat`.
 We want a figure like the one in https://wiki.fysik.dtu.dk/ase/tutorials/eos/eos.html (need line and scatter plot).
 Save the plot as `aVSe.png`

-### :large_blue_diamond: Determine the optimized lattice parameter
+### :large_blue_diamond: Determine the optimized lattice parameter of Ge

-In this step, we will fit the data obtained above to an equation of states to determine the optimized lattice parameters.
+In this step, we will fit the data obtained above to an equation of states to determine the optimized lattice parameter.
 Check out this link for reference to [equation of states](https://wiki.fysik.dtu.dk/ase/ase/eos.html)

 We will have to write a short code to perform fitting.
 The code must do the following:
 ```